 All of the above problems can easily be solved by inserting a drop down calendar that will let your users fill in dates in a mouse click!
 This tutorial will teach you an easy way to make such a calendar in Excel, and show how to quickly create a calendar based on a template.

-- How to insert calendar in Excel (Date Picker control) - step-by-step instructions to create a drop-down calendar.
+How to insert a calendar in Excel (Date Picker control)

 Inserting a dropdown calendar in Excel is easy, but because the Date and Time Picker Control is so well hidden many users don't even know that it exists.
 The following guidelines will walk you through the process step-by-step, but first be sure to read the following important note.

 Note.
 Microsoft's Date Picker control works with 32-bit versions, but it will not work on Excel 64-bit.